MINISTRYGmbH/morrow-core/docs/controllers.md

 ~~~

 ### The _Module-Controller_
 In case you have implemented a module that should run on this page, Morrow will execute its _Module-Controller_.
-That will only happen if that controller has been signed up
+That will only happen if that controller has been registered in `modules/modules.php`.
-in `modules/modules.php`.
 If this controller gets executed after the _Page-Controller_, its `run()` will get passed the current _DOM-Instance_ as an argument.
 Following is a _Module-Controller_ of the example-module _Clock_.

 **modules/Clock/Day.php**